Import health requirements.

 (c) Consents to the shipment.

-(9) Intact males that test antibody positive for EVA are required to have an entry permit and may be subject to quarantine.
+(6) Intact males that test antibody positive for EVA are required to have an entry permit and may be subject to quarantine or a hold order.

-(14) Any equine that has originated from a country or state where piroplasmosis is endemic must be negative to a C-ELISA test within thirty days before entry into Washington state, and must be quarantined upon arrival and retested within sixty to ninety days.
+(11) Any equine that has originated from a country or state where piroplasmosis is endemic must be negative to a C-ELISA test within thirty days before entry into Washington state, and are subject to a quarantine order upon arrival and retested within sixty to ninety days.
 Horses that test positive on the post-arrival C-ELISA test are not permitted to remain in the state and must be removed.

 RCW.
 WSR 10-13-153, § 16-54-071, filed 6/23/10, effective 7/24/10.
 Statutory Authority: RCW 16.36.040